1GORDON/Math-Magicians/README.md

 # Math-Magicians

-In this project I acheived the following
+In this project, I achieved the following

 - Copied the files calculate.js and operate.js into a logic/ directory in your project.
 - Imported the files in your Calculator component.